 Multidisciplinary studies spanning in vitro testing, computational modeling, and clinical assessment of patients are conducted to identify key contributors to knee joint function among this broad space of variables.
 Physical experiments on cadaveric knee specimens are conducted using robotic technology.
 Computational models of knee joint function are combined with novel statistical methods.
 Clinical research using objective and quantitative measurement systems for knee stability have been developed.
 Altogether, these approaches are integrated to capitalize on the rich multidisciplinary and translational research environment at the Hospital for Special Surgery.
-Specifically, this research involves close collaboration with clinical colleagues in the Arthroplasty Service, the Sports Medicine and Shoulder Service, Biostatistics and Epidemiology, and Radiology.
+Specifically, this research involves close collaboration with clinical colleagues in the Arthroplasty Service, the Sports Medicine Service, Biostatistics and Epidemiology, and Radiology.

 Thein R, Boorman-Padgett J, Khamaisy S, Zuiderbaan HA, Wickiewicz TL, Imhauser CW, Pearle AD.
 Medial Subluxation of the Tibia After Anterior Cruciate Ligament Rupture as Revealed by Standing Radiographs and Comparison With a Cadaveric Model.
 Am J Sports Med.
 2015 Dec;43(12):3027-33. doi: 10.1177/0363546515608473.
 Epub 2015 Oct 14.
 PubMed PMID: 26467149.